yast/yast-rake/README.md

 # Provided tasks

 ## version:bump
-Update the latest part of version in VERSION file and sync it also to spec file.
+Update the latest part of version in spec file.

-## version:update\_spec
-Synchronize version in VERSION file to spec file.

 ## test:unit
 Runs all rspec tests ending with \_spec.rb or \_test.rb.